Is knitting an apt metaphor for the struggles of alternate families? It can be, under the right hands. As Close-Knit shows.

-I’ve mentioned many times on this blog and elsewhere that I’ve long been fascinated by Japan.
+I’ve mentioned many times on this blog that I’ve long been fascinated by Japan.
 And not just because of the country’s unique pop culture offerings.

 I’m fascinated by Japanese mythology, history, and art.
-Doubly, perhaps even triply more so, I’m amazed by the contradictions that harmoniously co-exist in this country, or at least seem to peaceful co-exist.
+Doubly more so , perhaps even triply, I’m amazed by the contradictions that harmoniously co-exist in this country, or at least seem to peacefully co-exist.
 An example of which being how (most) rowdy schoolboys obediently suit up once they reach shakai-in i.e. working age.

 Or how a country so renowned for social conformity celebrates alternate geek cultures like nowhere else.

 Or how LGBT Japanese characters, which are a staple in Japanese entertainment and culture since medieval times, are today, still denied full legal rights.